philip-khor/philip-khor/README.md

 ### Hi there 👋

+I'm a data scientist with a major commercial bank in Malaysia, with experience in applied microeconometrics, machine learning and technical writing.
+I am package maintainer of the R package bnmr and an author of pmdplyr, and I volunteer for PyData Kuala Lumpur.

 <!--
 **philip-khor/philip-khor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.